niqdev/devops/docs/system_design.md

 * *Latency* is defined as the time period that elapses between a request and a response.
 If is possible to bind the latency to an acceptable limit to users, you achieve *responsiveness*.
 And being responsive is the primary criterion of a model being *reactive*

-* Characteristics of a reactive model:
+* Characteristics of a reactive model
     * Responsive to user interaction
     * Resilient i.e. responsive to failures
     * Elastic i.e. responsive to varying load